Minoan civilization: Status of women

-Fresco paintings portray three class levels of women; elite women, women of the masses, and servants.
-A fourth, smaller class of women are also included among some paintings; women who participated in religious and sacred tasks.
+Fresco paintings portray three class levels of women: elite women, women of the masses, and servants.
+A fourth, smaller class of women who participated in religious and sacred tasks are also included among some paintings.
 Elite women were depicted in paintings as having a stature twice the size of women in lower classes, as this was a way of emphasizing the important difference between the elite wealthy women and the rest of the female population within society.

 Childcare was a central job for women within Minoan society.
 Other roles outside the household that have been identified as women's duties are food gathering, food preparation, and household care-taking.
 Additionally, it has been found that women were represented in the artisan world as ceramic and textile craftswomen.
 As women got older it can be assumed that their job of taking care of children ended and they transitioned towards household management and job mentoring, teaching younger women the jobs that they themselves participated in.

 While women were often portrayed in paintings as caretakers of children, pregnant women were rarely shown in frescoes.
 Pregnant women were instead represented in the form of sculpted pots with the rounded base of the pots representing the pregnant belly.
 Additionally, no Minoan art forms portray women giving birth, breast feeding, or procreating.
 Lack of such actions leads historians to believe that these actions would have been recognized by Minoan society to be either sacred or inappropriate, and kept private within society.

 Childbirth was a dangerous process within Minoan society.
 Archeological sources have found numerous bones of pregnant women, identified by the fetus bones within their skeleton found in the abdomen area, providing strong evidence that death during pregnancy and childbirth were common features within society.
-Further archeological finds provide evidence for female death caused by nursing as well.
-Death of this population is attributed to the vast amount of nutrition and fat that women lost because of lactation which they often could not get back.